pervices/releases/README.md

 These instructions assume that you are SSH'd onto the crimson unit, as the dev0 user, and have a release package called crimson-rtm5.

-1. Delete the existing website directory;
+1. Delete the existing website directory; \

-sudo rm -rf /usr/lib/node_modules/crimson-webserver
+    `sudo rm -rf /usr/lib/node_modules/crimson-webserver`

-2. From the location you have the release package in, move the updated website directory to /usr/lib/node_modules;
+2. From the location you have the release package in, move the updated website directory to /usr/lib/node_modules; \

-sudo mv crimson-rtm5/crimson-webserver /usr/lib/node_modules/
+    `sudo mv crimson-rtm5/crimson-webserver /usr/lib/node_modules/`

-3. Confirm root ownership of the crimson-webserver directory;
+3. Confirm root ownership of the crimson-webserver directory; \

-sudo chown root:root -R /usr/lib/node_modules/crimson-webserver
+    `sudo chown root:root -R /usr/lib/node_modules/crimson-webserver`

-4. Confirm read permissions of the crimson-webserver directory;
+4. Confirm read permissions of the crimson-webserver directory; \

-sudo chmod a+rX /usr/lib/node_modules/crimson-webserver
+    `sudo chmod a+rX /usr/lib/node_modules/crimson-webserver` \

-sudo chmod u+rw /usr/lib/node_modules/crimson-webserver
+    `sudo chmod u+rw /usr/lib/node_modules/crimson-webserver`

-5. Sync the filesystem.
+5. Sync the filesystem. \

-sync
+    `sync`

 REBOOT UNIT
 ===

-Sync the filesystem and then reboot the unit by typing;
+1. Sync the filesystem and then reboot the unit by typing; \

-sync
+    `sync`\
-systemctl reboot
+    `systemctl reboot`

-You will observe the unit restart itself.
-After it has completed the restart sequence, your unit will be ready and up to date.
+The unit will now restart itself.
+After rebooting, your Crimson Unit will be ready and up to date!